pandaypr/Conditional-GAN-Based-Mask-Guided-Portrait-Editing/README.md

 - training:
   ./scripts/train.sh

-## Description of the files in each directory
+### Description of the files in each directory
 #### Thesis
+- PDF and raw data in latex zip format for the thesis documents
+#### src
+- All the implementation files, instead of branches for each implementation all the files are saved seperately in zip format as asked in the ISS student wiki
+###